 The landscape in the testing world is shifting quite rapidly.
 As we move into 2018, we get a sense of what lies ahead – barring any unanticipated disruptions, of course.

-DevOps will take a front seat
+- DevOps will take a front seat

 Even though it seems like a majority of organizations have a strong grasp on DevOps and Agile methodologies, there is a need for DevOps to mature and define itself further.
-The previous year saw companies embracing agile methods such as ATDD and BDD to deliver applications as per customer expectations without any defects or delay, while leaving legacy tools behind in favor of faster and more agile-ready ones.
+The previous year saw companies embracing agile methods such as ATDD and BDD to deliver applications as per customer expectations without any defects or delay while leaving legacy tools behind in favor of faster and more agile-ready ones.

 This trend will cement itself further in 2018 with more and more manual and legacy tools being replaced by modern ones.
-Chances are also that the boundaries between the roles of testers, developers and operational engineers will become increasingly porous due to overlapping competencies and the need to fit into the continuous delivery cycles.
+Chances are also that the boundaries between the roles of testers, developers, and operational engineers will become increasingly porous due to overlapping competencies and the need to fit into continuous delivery cycles.
 This concept is well articulated by Lisa Crispin in what she calls the whole team approach.
 Developers will take on additional testing tasks and testing will be incorporated early in the development cycle.

-The Momentum will be clearly on Test Automation’s side
+- The Momentum will be clearly on Test Automation’s side

-Automated API Testing will become a priority
+- Automated API Testing will become a priority

 GUI tests require considerable rework to keep pace with the demand for shorter iterations and faster feedback loops in a world of agile and DevOps.
 Tests at the API layer are less brittle and easier to maintain.
-This is why API automation would be a part of test strategy for an increasing number of businesses that wish to cover increasing API testing requirements and deploy more secure, quality applications on time.
+This is why API automation would be a part of the test strategy for an increasing number of businesses that wish to cover increasing API testing requirements and deploy more secure, quality applications on time.

 Cloud-based testing has been a hot buzzword in technology circles for some time now, and not without reason.
 Gartner predicts that by 2020, the shift to the cloud will have impacted business decisions worth about 1 trillion dollars.
 The evolution of TaaS (Testing as a Service), unique from SaaS, further highlights the importance of the role the cloud plays in software testing services.

-Cloud testing provides the benefits of easy availability, great scalability and reduced costs.
+Cloud testing provides the benefits of easy availability, great scalability, and reduced costs.
 It allows for automated testing in various environments and several machines without the need to build your own infrastructure.
 The increasing prominence of cloud testing has already given rise to a slew of cloud-based testing tools in the market and each has specialized in supporting commonly used automation frameworks/tools.
-With cloud-based on-demand scalability, these help to define a completely automated environment that can be scaled up and down in order to optimize resources while enabling testing to scale.
+With cloud-based on-demand scalability, help to define a completely automated environment that can be scaled up and down in order to optimize resources while enabling testing to scale.

-Spurred on by DevOps, TaaS and cloud, automated testing will evolve into more complex integrated models this year, and continue to increase the speed with which code is able to be released.
+Spurred on by DevOps, TaaS, and cloud, automated testing will evolve into more complex integrated models this year, and continue to increase the speed with which code is able to be released.

 2018 will be all about speed